1121-NCCUBionf/finalproject-group3/README.md

 * Link to our presentation: https://docs.google.com/presentation/d/1k-tbWFHo_nz2NUWr08uH6-WYRZBKNSSRH3a2a6hVqhg/edit?usp=sharing

 * Any related document for the project?
-  * There are currently no Other Related Documents
+  * There are currently no other related documents

 ### data (do not upload fastq file)
 #### Raw RNA Files: